Fremont Wildfire Defense

 Fremont's eastern edge rises sharply into the Diablo Range, and that transition from flat suburban development to steep grassland and chaparral is abrupt.
 Neighborhoods along Mission Boulevard, in Niles Canyon, and near Sunol Regional Wilderness experience wildfire conditions that most Fremont residents never encounter in the valley floor.
 In 2019, the Marsh Fire burned 30 acres near the Coyote Hills Regional Park.
 In 2023, a grass fire near Sunol forced evacuations along Calaveras Road.
 The risk concentrates where the hills begin: dry annual grassland that ignites from a single spark and runs downhill toward homes with standard construction.

-Find out what wildfire risk models flag on your Fremont property.
-Roof, vents, defensible space, and insurance documentation.
-Results in minutes.
+See what California wildfire codes require for your Fremont property.
+Covers roof, vents, defensible space, and insurance paperwork.
+Get your report in minutes.

 CAL FIRE Risk Designation